 Yumei Jin, Helen Kim, Elizabeth Onstwedder, Teja Talluri

-Brainstorming, Personas and Scenarios creating, Story Boarding, Wireframing, Navigation Map designing, User testing, Mood Board creating, High Fidelity Screen Designing.
+Brainstorming, Personas and Scenarios creating, Story Boarding, Wireframing, Navigation Map design, User testing, Mood Board, High Fidelity Prototyping.

 Problem and solution